TykTechnologies/tyk-gateway-docker/README.md

 	    "tyk_secret": "352d20ee67be67f6340b4c0605b044b7"
 	}

-This containerised build will work out of the box using v1.5.1 and a file-based setup. the /etc/tyk folder is exposed to mount and modify configuration data, however simply overriding the tyk.conf file with a `-v` parameter will work too.
+This containerised build assumes a linked mongo and redis container, to use your own configuration simply override the tyk.conf file with a `-v` mount.

 Quickstart
 ----------